-Corporate Information
+1 Corporate Information

 Thermax Limited ('the Company'), is a leading energy and environment solutions provider headquartered in Pune, India.
-Its business portfolio includes:
+Its business includes manufacture, installations, sale and services related to:

-- Industrial Products Boilers & Heating equipment (small capacity), Absorption Chillers/Heat Pumps, Air Pollution Control Equipment/Systems, Water & Waste Recycle including associated services and engineering, procurement and construction (EPC): - Industrial Infra EPC of Power Plants, Boiler & Heater (high capacity) plants, Infra projects, Flue Gas Desulphurisation projects including associated services; and - Chemicals Ion Exchange Resins, Performance Chemicals, Construction Chemicals, Water Treatment Chemicals, Oil Field Chemicals, Paper Chemicals and Construction Chemicals and related services.
+- Industrial Products Boilers & Heating equipment (small capacity), Absorption Chillers/Heat Pumps, Air Pollution Control Equipment/Systems, Water & Waste Recycle including associated services and engineering, procurement and construction (EPC) and specialised services; - Industrial Infra EPC of Power Plants, Boiler & Heater (high capacity) plants, Infra projects, Flue Gas Desulphurisation projects including associated services; and - Chemicals Ion Exchange Resins, Performance Chemicals, Construction Chemicals, Water Treatment Chemicals, Oil Field Chemicals, Paper Chemicals and Construction Chemicals and related services.

-The Company is a public limited company incorporated under the provisions of the Companies Act, 2013 (the 'Act') and domiciled in India.
+The Company is a public limited company was incorporated under the provisions of the Companies Act, 1956 and is presently governed by the Companies Act, 2013 and domiciled in India.
 It is listed on the BSE Limited (BSE) and National Stock Exchange Limited (NSE) in India.
 The address of its registered office is D-13, MIDC Industrial Area, R.D.
 Aga Road, Chinchwad, Pune - 411019, India.
-The Board of Directors have approved to issue these standalone financial statements on May 10, 2024.
+The Board of Directors have approved these standalone financial statements on May 09, 2025.
 The CIN of the Company is L29299PN1980PLC022787.

-Material Accounting Policies
+2 Material Accounting Policies